Royal Netherlands Navy: Ships

-Weaponry

 Inventory

-In 2022 the fleet of the Royal Netherlands Navy consists of these ships:

 The total tonnage will be approx. 140,000 tonnes.
 Next to these ships a lot of other smaller vessels remain in the navy.

 With these changes the Royal Netherlands Navy will have 10 large oceangoing vessels ranging from medium/low to high combat action ships.
 The renewed Dutch Navy will be a green-water navy, having enough frigates and auxiliaries to operate far out at sea, while depending on land-based air support, and, with the large amphibious squadron, they will have significant brown-water navy capabilities.